SpaceX Super Heavy: Tanks

 The two cryogenic propellant tanks on Super Heavy are separated by a common bulkhead, a similar structural design to the S-II and S-IVB stages on the Saturn V rocket.
 After Starship's second flight test, the common dome's design was changed to be more elliptical, altering the propellant capacity of both tanks by a small amount.
 Each tank possesses roughly 74 stringers for structural reinforcement, attached to their interior walls.
 The booster's two tanks hold a combined 3400 t of propellant: 2700 t of liquid oxygen and 700 t of liquid methane.
 (Note: With a mixture ratio of 3.6 parts oxygen to 1 part methane, % of 3400 t is t of liquid oxygen.)
-Fuel is fed to the engines via a single liquid funnel, and channeled into distribution manifolds of the engines.
+Fuel is fed to the engines via a single liquid downcomer, and channeled into distribution manifolds of the engines.
 This system was upgraded on Block 3 boosters, featuring a substantially larger transfer tube connecting the engines and the methane tank.
-Block 1 and 2 boosters both have a single booster quick disconnect, along with multiple quick disconnects for the outer engines, while Block 3 boosters have two quick disconnects.
+Block 1 booster's have a single booster quick disconnect, along with multiple quick disconnects for the outer engines, while Block 3 boosters have two quick disconnects.
 One disconnect feeds liquid oxygen into the vehicle, the other feeds liquid methane.

-The oxygen tank ends at the thrust structure of the vehicle.
-While the outer twenty engines are mounted to the walls of the aft bay, the inner thirteen are mounted onto the thrust puck, a part of the aft dome.
+The oxygen tank ends at the thrust puck of the vehicle.
+While the outer twenty engines are mounted on a ring attached to the first steel ring, the inner thirteen are mounted onto the thrust puck, a part of the aft dome.
 Large steel structures are attached to the bottom of the dome, reinforcing the puck sufficiently to fully support the inner thirteen engines, and at the same time providing pathways for methane and oxygen into the engines.
 In addition, large filters were added in this region beginning on Booster 10.
 Liquid oxygen is supplied by a header tank during landing burn for the inner thirteen engines.
 On Booster 15, the header tank had at least nine additional tanks attached, increasing capacity for the landing burn.
 The added tanks may have been present on Boosters 12, 13, and 14, though this was unconfirmed as of February 2025.
 Booster 5 was the only 29-engine booster to receive a header tank, mounted to the side of the oxygen tank instead of being integrated with the thrust puck.

 The methane funnel is partially contained within the header tank, as the methane sump is directly below it.
 On Booster 7 and all subsequent vehicles, four aerodynamic chines are located on the outside of the oxygen tank, providing aerodynamic lift during descent, as well as housing batteries, composite overwrapped pressure vessels (COPVs) for spin start, and tanks for fire suppression.
 On vehicles with hydraulic power units (HPUs), COPVs dedicated to engine ignition, batteries, and communication antennae were located within the HPU cover instead of the chines.